Here are 20 employee engagement ideas that are easy for managers to put in place.

 Simply learning about their favorite football team or preferred way to unwind on the weekends can really help employees open up.
 Engagement falls when employees are assumed to be identical drones.
 Encourage their personalities to shine.

 Recommend a work schedule that gives employees ample free time to spend with family and friends.
 Let them know you value their work and respect their personal time as well.
-Making an effort to show you care can go a long way toward making employees feel valued and appreciated.
+Making an effort to show you care can go a long way toward making employees feel valued, appreciated, and help them avoid burnout.

 Socializing outside of work is an effective way to increase employee engagement at work.
 Team-building can lead to stronger working relationships, effective communication, and increased job satisfaction.